 Unlikely, but not impossible.
 So what happens if you refuse LookSmart's offer?
-It's being extended to people for the next 90 days.
-Those failing to take it up risk getting delisted, though this may not actually happen.
+It's being extended to people until mid-July.
+Those failing to take it up risk getting delisted permanently, though this may not actually happen.
 LookSmart says that any site being considered for delisting is reviewed by their editorial team.
 If it is deemed crucial to the directory breadth, it will be retained.

 "Before things get wiped out, we will do an editorial review and decide if we need to keep some listings in, if they are absolutely essential," Adams said.

 I Never Signed Up!
 What's This Message?

 An area of confusion that I've seen has been where people are fearful that LookSmart is charging them for clicks even though they haven't signed up for the new program.
 This won't happen, but here's why you might get that impression.

 Even if you don't take up the offer, LookSmart will have already transitioned your site into the new program and will be deducting clicks from your "new" account.
 You may even receive a notice tell you that your click "charges" have reached the "monthly budget level" that "you have set for your account" and that you need to increase your budget to have your site appear again.